Structured Content at HDIR

-Government mandates about public digitization in Norway states that “users, and their needs, should be the central starting point,” and that “public services should be experienced as cohesive and comprehensive by users, regardless of which public entities they face.”
+Government mandates about public digitization in Norway state that “users, and their needs, should be the central starting point.”
+They also state that “public services should be experienced as cohesive and comprehensive by users, regardless of which public entities they face.”

-Furthermore: “Organizations must consider what information can be made available for reuse in the public sector and for further use by the private sector,” and that content should be “available in machine-readable formats, preferably through APIs.”
+Furthermore: “Organizations must consider what information can be made available for reuse in the public sector and for further use by the private sector.”
+And finally that content should be “available in machine-readable formats, preferably through APIs.”

-With this backdrop, the Norwegian Directorate of Health recognized the importance of putting professional and private users and their needs at the center of their digital strategy.
+With this backdrop, the Norwegian Directorate of Health recognized the importance of putting the needs of professional and private users at the center of their digital strategy.
 To achieve this, they have adopted the use of structured content and the Enonic platform to deliver a cohesive and comprehensive public service.